Classification of Group Actions Extended to Symplectic Deformation Quantizations: Existence of Extensions of Group Actions

-\begin{remark} Although it is in general not easy to check the above cocyle condition, more can be said about the question of existence in more general terms.
-As noted above and in \cite{Fb} one can construct a Fedosov connection $\nabla$ with characteristic class $[\theta]$ \emph{uniquely} given a representative $\theta\in\Omega^2\left(M,\C\hhbar\right)$ and a symplectic torsion-free connection.
-Moreover, given an invariant affine connection, one can construct in a canonical way an invariant torsion-free symplectic connection (the process is similar to that in \cite{Post}). \end{remark}
+\begin{remark} Although it is in general not easy to check the cocycle condition \eqref{cocyclecond}, more can be said about the question of existence in more general terms.
+As noted in \cite{Fb}, one can construct a Fedosov connection $\nabla_A$ with characteristic class $[\theta]$ \emph{uniquely}, given a representative $\theta\in\Omega^2(M)\hhbar$ and a symplectic torsion-free connection.
+Moreover, given an invariant linear connection, one can construct an invariant torsion-free symplectic connection in a canonical way, this is done (again) by the ``Hesse trick" also applied in \cite{PPT2}. \end{remark}

-\begin{proposition} Suppose there exists an affine connection $\nabla_{00}$ on $M$ such that for all $\gamma\in\Gamma$ we have $\gamma^*\nabla_{00}=\nabla_{00}$.
+\begin{proposition} Suppose there exists an invariant linear connection $\nabla_{00}$ on $M$, i.e. such that $\gamma^*\nabla_{00}=\nabla_{00}$ for all $\gamma\in\Gamma$.
 Then the action extends to any deformation quantization which has characteristic class in the image of the map